 Club Funding and Expenditures

-- Clubs are considered student life activities, and student life activity fees are the sole source of
+• Clubs are considered student life activities, and student life activity fees are the sole source of funding.

-- The Student Senate will approve club sponsorship up to 28 business days after the start of Fall or Spring
+• The Student Senate will approve club sponsorship up to 28 business days after the start of Fall or Spring semester.

 o Completion and submission of the Student Club Fundraising Proposal Form.
-You can acquire this form online at http://www.clcmn.edu/ studentlife/
+You can acquire this form online at https://www.clcmn.edu/ studentlife/

-o Approval of the fundraising request by the appropriate administrators and Director of Student
+o Approval of the fundraising request by the appropriate administrators and Director of Student Life.

-- Funds collected and spent by clubs shall be accounted for through a main club and fundraising cost center in accordance with college
+• Funds collected and spent by clubs shall be accounted for through a main club and fundraising cost center in accordance with college policy.

-- Club expenditures require prior approval through the club advisor or Director of Student
+• Club expenditures require prior approval through the club advisor or Director of Student Life.

-- Student Life budgets are established in early spring for the following fiscal (July 1- June 30) year in accordance with the Student Life
+• Student Life budgets are established in early spring for the following fiscal (July 1- June 30) year in accordance with the Student Life policy.

 The following steps must be completed in advance of club purchase or expenditure:

-- When a purchase is completed, the vendor will supply an invoice.
-This invoice needs to be submitted to the CLC Business Office so that the final payment can be made.
+3. When a purchase is completed, the vendor will supply an invoice.
+This invoice needs to be submitted to the CLC Business Office so final payment can be made.
 Certain expenditures under Student Life funding are never allowed and include: Gifts or parties for club or organization members, tuition reimbursements, donations, and alcohol.
 CLC is a tax-exempt organization, which means that sales tax is neither paid nor reimbursed on most purchases made by clubs or organizations.
-It is important to communicate this to all potential vendors to assure accurate quotes are given, and accurate bills are sent.
-See the Director of Student Life if written proof of tax-exempt status is needed by a
+It is important to communicate this to all potential vendors to assure accurate quotes are given and accurate bills are sent.
+See the Director of Student Life if written proof of tax-exempt status is needed by a vendor.